-The websites and web applications are mission-critical business systems that must operate without security problems to process corporate confidential information.
+The websites and web applications(web app) are mission-critical business systems that must operate without security problems to process corporate confidential information.
 And to respect data protection rules, companies must consider web application security testing services.
-There are statistical evidences supported by web application security companies which present that in countries like Mexico, Brazil, United States, Colombia, Costa Rica, Argentina, UAE, and India; two out of three companies face web application security problems & risks.
+There are statistical evidences supported by web application penetration testing companies which present that in countries like India, Dubai, Sri-lanka, Saudi Arabia, Thailand, Malaysia, Singapore, Nigeria, Kenya & South Africa; two out of three companies face web application security problems & risks.

-Web application security testing consultants classify web application security risks by the type of attack.
-Using the type of attack as a base is the most common method used by many web application security companies.
-The web application security risk classification is very useful and is of exceptional value to application developers, business executives, security professionals or any other entity interested in website penetration testing.
-IT professionals working in this field typically learn about IT risk, application layer attacks, website penetration testing, web security via web application security training courses.
-In countries like Mexico, Brazil, United States, Colombia, Costa Rica, Argentina, UAE, India etc, there are several web application security companies that provide web application security training courses.
-However business professionals must take that web application security training course that teaches independent methodologies for security review, secure programming guidelines, international standards, website penetration testing, exploiting methods, and application-level attacks.
+Web application security testing consultants classify web app security risks by the type of attack.
+Using the type of attack as a base is the most common method used by many web application security testing companies.
+Risk classification is very useful during web application security testing and is of exceptional value to application developers, business executives, security professionals or any other entity interested in web application penetration testing.
+IT professionals working in this field typically learn about IT risk, application layer attacks, web application penetration testing, web app security via web application security courses.
+In countries like India, Dubai, Sri-lanka, Saudi Arabia, Thailand, Malaysia, Singapore, Nigeria, Kenya, South Africa etc, there are several web application security testing companies that provide web application security courses.
+However business professionals must take that web application security course that teaches independent methodologies for security review, secure programming guidelines, international standards, web application penetration testing, exploiting methods, and application-level attacks.

 Brute Force is an automated trial and error attack, used to guess the values (user, password etc.) of the parameters of the web application/website.
 Usually people use weak passwords or cryptographic keys that are easy to guess.
 Hackers exploit this security vulnerability in website using a dictionary.
 Hackers loop through whole dictionary one by one, searching for the valid password.
-According to web application security testing services, the brute force attack is very popular and can take hours, weeks or years to complete.
-With the help of web application security testing companies can easily detect vulnerabilities related to brute force
+According to web application security testing experts, the brute force attack is very popular and can take hours, weeks or years to complete.
+With the help of web application security testing services, companies can easily detect vulnerabilities related to brute force

 Incomplete authentication & Weak validation

 Incomplete authentication is an attack, when a hacker accesses some confidential functionality of an application without complete authentication.
 In this attack a hacker could discover specific URL of the confidential functionality via brute forcing through common files and directory locations (/admin), error messages etc. Normally, many applications are not secure as they use conventional techniques of web application security testing.
 In the scenario of weak validation, the attacker can obtain, modify or retrieve data or passwords of other users.
 This occurs when the information required to validate the identity of users, is predictable and can be easily falsified.
-According to web application security company’s consultants, the process of data validation is an important part of the applications and businesses should implement web application security testing services.
-With the help of web application security testing companies can easily detect vulnerabilities related to incomplete authentication and weak validation.
+According to web application security penetration testing consultants, the process of data validation is an important part of the applications and businesses should implement web application security testing services.
+With the help of web application security testing, companies can easily detect vulnerabilities related to incomplete authentication and weak validation.

 Insufficient authorization means that a user has access to confidential parts of the application/website that should require elevated access control restrictions.
-Without any website security & website penetration testing measures, the attack of insufficient authorization could be very damaging.
+Without any website security & web application penetration testing measures, the attack of insufficient authorization could be very damaging.
 In the attack of insufficient authorization, an authenticated user could control the entire application or content of the website.
-As per the recommendations of web application security training course, applications should have access policies, modification policies and prudent restrictions should guide the user activity within the application.
+As per the recommendations of web application security course, applications should have access policies, modification policies and prudent restrictions should guide the user activity within the application.

 Cross Site Request Forgery (CSRF)

 In the directory indexing attack, an attacker can access all files in the directories on the server.
 Without any website security, this is equivalent to running a command "ls" or "dir" and showing the results in HTML format.
 The information in a directory may contain information that is not expected to be seen in public.
 In addition, a hacker can find confidential information in HTML comments, error messages and source code.
-According to the experience of consultants of web application security company, directory indexing can allow data leakage which can provide data to a hacker to launch an advance attack.
+According to the experience of consultants of web application security testing services, directory indexing can allow data leakage which can provide data to a hacker to launch an advance attack.